PICA’s commitment to privacy

 Disclosure of personal information

 In the event of a data breach, such as the unauthorised loss, use or disclosure of your personal information, we will assess and respond in line with our applicable policies and procedures, which incorporate the requirements contained in the Privacy Act.
 Pursuant to our obligations under the Privacy Act, we will notify you where your personal information is involved in an eligible data breach that is likely to result in serious harm.
 Such notification will also include making recommendations about the steps you should take in response to the breach.
 Where required by law, the Australian Privacy and Information Commissioner will also be notified of an eligible data breach.

 PICA holds the required level of Cyber Liability Insurance with Chubb Insurance.

 Your personal information – how to access and correct it

-To request access to your personal information, please contact our General Manager (firstname.lastname@example.org).
+To request access to your personal information, please contact our General Manager firstname.lastname@example.org.
 We will take reasonable steps to ensure that the personal information we collect, use or disclose is accurate, complete and up-to-date.
-If your personal details change, such as your contact details, or if you consider the information held by us is inaccurate, out-of-date, incomplete, irrelevant or misleading, please contact us to correct or update your details.
+If your personal details change, such as your contact details, or if you consider the information held by us to be inaccurate, out-of-date, incomplete, irrelevant or misleading, please contact us to correct or update your details.

 We undertake to promptly acknowledge any requests for access and correction to your personal information and will take reasonable steps to correct the information.
 In limited circumstances, a request to access, correct or delete personal information may be declined in accordance with the Australian Privacy Principles.
 In such instances, PICA will provide a reason for its decision.